Explore devices that can be used with eBooks & audiobooks

 WMA and MP3 Audiobooks sound the same, but differ in three important ways:

-File size: MP3 files are twice as large as WMA.
+File size: MP3 files are twice as large as WMA files (approximately 31 MB per hour for MP3s and 16 MB per hour for WMAs).
 This means WMA audiobooks download and transfer more quickly.

 Compatibility: Compatibility refers to how you can play the audiobook.
 MP3 audiobooks are compatible with more devices, and also play on Mac.

 Returns: If you finish with an MP3 audiobook early, you can return it before the library lending period expires.
 Due to licensing agreements, WMA titles cannot be returned prior to expiration.
 Note: Currently, OverDrive Media Console for Mac does not support audiobook returns.

 iPhone® / iPad® / iPod touch® devices

 Windows Phone 7

 Apple® devices from a Windows or Mac computer

 Apple devices from a Windows computer (with publisher permission)

 Learn how to install OverDrive Media Console for Windows or Mac.